 Clean straw is preferred for mares and very young foals.
 Some horses will eat straw bedding-a problem if you are trying to keep your horse on a diet.
-Oat straw is more absorbent than wheat straw but it is also tastier.
-Any straw you use should be dust and mold free.
-Saturated straw is heavy to clean out and it is difficult to separate the manure from the clean bedding, which can slow down cleaning.
+Oat straw is more absorbent than wheat straw, but it is also tastier.
+Any straw you use should be dust and mold-free.
+Saturated straw is heavy to clean out, and it is difficult to separate the manure from the clean bedding, which can slow down cleaning.
 Two bales should bed a box stall adequately.
-You might want to add extra during cold weather or in anticipation of a foaling.
+You might want to add extra during cold weather or in anticipation of foaling.

 Sawdust can be used.
 Again be sure you know what type of wood the sawdust is from.
 This isn't the best choice for horses with respiratory problems such as COPD, as it does tend to be dusty until it settles.

 Wood pellets are compacted and dehydrated wood shavings.
 Many people find cleaning stalls with wood pellets, which break down into fluffy, absorbent wood shavings, easier with less wasted bedding.
 The cost may be initially more expensive than wood shavings, but because of there is a lot less waste you may find that the cost is balanced out.
 The pellets look hard and uncomfortable, but a sprinkle with the water hose expands them into fluffy bedding.

 Shredded paper can be obtained in some areas.
 If your horse eats its bedding, this might be a good choice.
 It isn't dusty, but you might have a problem with skin allergies to the inks.
 Paper is very absorbent, so it will wick away moisture readily.
 It also biodegrades quickly, allowing your manure pile to shrink when it dries out and breaks down.